acuacal/shotgun-nf-portfolio/docs/2_inprogress/STAGE_GATE_PROMPT_DEBUG.md

    Include:
    - **Root Cause** – concise description.
    - **Evidence** – log snippets or file paths that prove it.
+   - If the error stems from outdated or conflicting information in `README.md`, `spec.md`, or `design.md`, record that fact and quote the offending snippet.

 3. **Create `fix_plan.md`**
    - A markdown checklist of concrete steps to resolve the issue.